ComputeHalacha/JewishCalendar/README.md

 ### Jewish Calendar javascript Library ###

 * Classes for Jewish date calculations.
 Algorithms were optimized for the slower engine.
-They functions seem to work quickly and efficiently on any device.
+  The functions seem to work quickly and efficiently on any device.
 * Conversion back and forth from regular javascript Date objects
 * Zmanim - sunrise/sunset, chatzos, sha'a zmanis etc. for any date and location.
 * Jewish Holidays/Fasts etc, for any date